 15. COMMUNICATION BETWEEN US

-15.1 If you wish to contact us in writing, or if any condition in these Terms and Conditions requires you to give us notice, you can send this to us by e-mail to support@Lendplus.co.ke or to such e-mail address that may be communicated to you from time to time.
+15.1 If you wish to contact us in writing, or if any condition in these Terms and Conditions requires you to give us notice, you can send this to us by e-mail to customer@Lendplus.ke or to such e-mail address that may be communicated to you from time to time.
 We will confirm receipt of this by contacting you in writing by e-mail.

 15.2 If we have to contact you or give you notice in writing, we will do so by e-mail or by sms to the mobile phone number or email address you provide to us in your request for the App.